 Speech and Language Therapy and Rehabilitation Studies

-You’re interested in helping people with a range of visual impairments to live their lives as independently as they can, but do you know about the range of roles that will be available to you once your course is successfully complete?
+You’re interested in Speech and Language Therapy (SLT) and making interventions that can improve the quality of people's lives - but do you know about the range of opportunities that will be available to you once your course is successfully complete?

 Auditory Verbal UK is an award-winning national charity that helps babies and young children with permanent hearing loss to listen and talk, without the need for lip reading or sign language (AVUK, 2019).
 Speech and Language Therapists are a vital part of the team and work closely with parents and professionals to support children to reach their full potential and raise expectations for deaf children in society more widely.

 NHS or independent paediatric speech and language therapist